Direct temperature readout in nonequilibrium quantum thermometry: Direct temperature readout scheme

 \subsection{Lower bounds on the temperature deviation}

 To endow the direct temperature readout strategy with operational significance, we now seek lower bounds on the deviation of the reference temperature from the true temperature.
-This task parallels the role of the QCRB, which provides a fundamental lower limit on the second-order mean squared error.
-We recall that the reference temperature is derived from a thermodynamic inference model that uses only the measured mean energy of the probe.
-Thus, lower-bounding the temperature deviation can be approached by taking into account either (i) the accuracy of this inference model in reconstructing the true system state, or (ii) the deviation of the measured energy from its equilibrium value.
-In both cases, as the system approaches thermal equilibrium, these deviations vanish, and the reference temperature converges to the true temperature.
+We recall that the reference temperature is derived from a thermodynamic inference model that uses only the mean energy of the thermometer.
+Thus, lower-bounding the temperature deviation can be approached by taking into account either (i) the accuracy of this inference model in reconstructing the true probe state, or (ii) the deviation of the instantaneous mean energy from its equilibrium value.
+In both cases, as the thermometer approaches thermal equilibrium with the sample, these deviations vanish, and the reference temperature converges to the true sample temperature.
 This observation suggests that meaningful lower bounds on the temperature deviation can be formulated in terms of either model accuracy or energy-based discrepancy.
 For simplicity, time-dependence is suppressed in this subsection.

 We note that the difference in von Neumann entropy $S_r-S\ge 0$ ($S_r=-\mathrm{Tr}[\rho_r\ln\rho_r]$) naturally reflects the accuracy of the thermodynamic reference model building upon the maximum entropy principle.
 Since $S_r-S=D(\rho_p||\rho_r)$~\cite{Xiao.25.A}, with $D(\rho_p||\rho_r)=\mathrm{Tr}[\rho_p(\ln\rho_p-\ln\rho_r)]$ being the quantum relative entropy, we expect that the quantum relative entropy $D(\rho_p||\rho_r)$ provides a natural candidate for bounding the temperature deviation.
 To proceed, we utilize a generalized definition of the nonequilibrium free energy $\mathcal{F}= F_r +T_r D(\rho_p||\rho_r)$~\cite{Liu.23.PRAa}, where $F_r=-T_r\ln Z_r$.
 This expression allows us to express the temperature deviation in terms of entropic terms $(T_r - T) S_r = T_r D(\rho_p || \rho_r) + (T_r S - T S_r)$ (see details in Appendix~\ref{a:2}).
 From this relation, we can get a lower bound on the absolute temperature deviation (Appendix~\ref{a:2})